Barrow schools to begin year with distance learning for all students

 PHASED APPROACH TO REOPENING

-Several board members said, with the district’s decision, officials must now put a firm educational plan in place and establish some clear benchmarks for reopening.
+Several board members said at the Aug.
+5 meeting that officials must now put a firm educational plan in place and establish some clear benchmarks for reopening.

 “At this point, we’ve got to create some stability so our families can make a plan and then rally together and make this the very best it can be,” Bramlett said of the online learning plan.
 “Our teachers need us, our families need us, but more than anything our children need us.
 None of us like this.
 I hate this.
 This is devastating, but I believe we can pull together and make this what it has to be.”